-But it’s worth keeping in mind that what conventionally makes the multi-site management of IoT devices so cumbersome is a lack of real-time data, remote access, and automation.
+But it’s worth keeping in mind that what conventionally makes the multi-site management of physical security devices so cumbersome is a lack of real-time data, remote access, and automation.
 Not only does this reality create a risk that a device will go offline for an extended period before any team member notices, but it means that both routine maintenance and troubleshooting is oftentimes conducted manually on-site.
-Those challenges can also present a serious need to invest in coordination and communication across teams, especially because IoT devices often fall into a sort of gap between the responsibilities of IT and physical security teams.
+Those challenges can also present a serious need to invest in coordination and communication across teams, especially because devices often fall into a sort of gap between the responsibilities of IT and physical security teams.

-Specifically, here are four ways that IoTOps addresses the key challenges stemming from the complexity of managing IoT devices across multiple sites:
+Specifically, here are four ways that IoTOps addresses the key challenges stemming from the complexity of managing devices across multiple sites:

 1. Providing Real-Time Status Alerts